wirshingh/MITObim-Assemble-nuclear-rDNA-18S-and-28S-from-genomic-data-in-loop/README.md

 # Assemble nuclear rDNA (18S and 28S) from genomic data using BBmap and MITObim using a loop
-This workflow is in three parts.
-The first part will convert trimmed forward and reverse reads into a single interleaved file uisng BBmap.
-The second part will use the interleavd data and a user provided seed to assemble nuclear ribosomal sequences using MITObim.
-The third part will rename final conig files with sample IDs and pool them with the log files for each sample.
+This workflow is in two parts.
+The first part will convert trimmed forward and reverse reads into single interleaved files uisng BBmap.
+The second part will use the interleaved data and a user provided seed to assemble nuclear ribosomal sequences using MITObim, rename the final contig files with sample IDs and save them to a new directory.

 ## Part 1
 ## Convert trimmed reads into interleaved format using BBmap
 Link to BBmap site - https://sourceforge.net/projects/bbmap/
 ### File preparation
-The trimmed reads file names must end in "_R1_PE_trimmed.fastq.gz" and "_R2_PE_trimmed.fastq.gz" for the forward and reverse reads (R1 and R2) for the script to work.
+The trimmed reads file names must end in "_R1_PE_trimmed.fastq.gz" and "_R2_PE_trimmed.fastq.gz" for the script to work.
 The script will utilize whatever text is in front of either "_R1(orR2)_PE_trimmed.fastq.gz" as the sample name.
 Alternatively, if your trimmed reads file names end with different text, the job file may also be modified accordingly.

 ### Run BBmap on Hydra
 Before running the script, enter the full path to the trimmed sequences after "SAMPLEDIR_TRM=" in the job file below.